onurk03/LightsOut/README.md

 - Each time you flip a light, its vertically and horizontally adjacent lights will also flip their state (on or off).
 - Turn all lights to win the game!

+This browser game was made for WebHacks Spring 2022 hackathon and won 4th place.

 https://onurk03.github.io/LightsOut/